Robinpig/Note/CS/Java/JDK/Concurrency/ThreadPoolExecutor.md

  * or when the queue is full (in which case we must bypass queue).
  * Initially idle threads are usually created via
  * prestartCoreThread or to replace other dying workers.
- *
- * @param core if true use corePoolSize as bound, else
- * maximumPoolSize.
-(A boolean indicator is used here rather than a
- * value to ensure reads of fresh values after checking other pool
- * state).
- * @return true if successful
  */
 private boolean addWorker(Runnable firstTask, boolean core) {
     retry: